OliyadTeshome/earthquake-azure-data-pipeline/README.md

     * Utilize Synapse for querying large datasets efficiently.
 * **Data Engineering Focus:**
     * Maintain an emphasis on structured pipelines and optimized workflows.

-This guide provides a comprehensive approach to setting up a professional-grade Azure Databricks and Synapse workflow for data engineering.